eldss/language-learning-100-projects/README.md

 # 100 Projects to Learn a Language

 This repository tracks my journey through the “100 Days of Rust Development” course while broadening the scope to include other languages when a project calls for it.
 The original curriculum is Rust-first: build one project per day, progressing from fundamentals to full-stack apps.
+I don't always get to one a day, I may add more as time goes on.
 Here, I'm adapting that pacing and project lineup to deepen my Rust skills and explore adjacent technologies.

 Link to course: <https://www.udemy.com/course/rust-programming-bootcamp>